 44. Look For Related Breakouts in October’s Google Trends

 Use Google trends to study your most important search terms.
-Pay extra attention to related breakout terms, which are terms that increased by 5,000% at minimum during the analyzed time period.
+Pay extra attention to related breakout terms, which are terms that increased by 5,000% at a minimum during the analyzed time period.

 45. Target Best Performing Audiences When Running Non-Brand Google Ads Campaigns